ssmirr/appdev-chapters/active-record.md

 # ActiveRecord

-`ActiveRecord` comprises a set of classes within Ruby on Rails that help us interact with our database, and is one of the most powerful reasons to choose Rails.
+`ActiveRecord` comprises a set of classes within Ruby on Rails that help us interact with our database tables, and is one of the most powerful reasons to choose Rails.
 For example, if we define a class, e.g. `Contact`, and [inherit](https://chapters.firstdraft.com/chapters/769#inheritance){:target="_blank"} from `ApplicationRecord`:

 ```ruby
 class Contact < ApplicationRecord
 end
 ```

-Then _boom_ — our class `Contact` has now inherited[^activerecord] a _tremendous_ number of powerful methods, most of them related to **creating, reading, updating, and deleting records in a database table**.
+Then _boom_ — our class `Contact` has now inherited[^activerecord] a _tremendous_ number of powerful methods to interact with the `contacts` table, most of them related to **C**reating, **R**eading, **U**pdating, and **D**eleting records.

 [^activerecord]: Actually, these methods mostly come from our grandparent class `ActiveRecord::Base` rather than our immediate parent class `ApplicationRecord`.
 We'll go into these details later.

-We call these database-related classes **models**, and we place them in the `app/models` folder.
-They talk to the database for us, contain most of our business logic, and are, in many ways, the heart of our applications.
+We refer to these database-related classes as **models**, and we place them in the `app/models` folder within our Rails app.
+These classes talk to the database for us, contain most of our business logic, and are, in many ways, the heart of our applications.

+## Getting started

+Head into your Codio project called "Introduction to Models".
+In this workspace, I've already generated a new Rails application with the `rails new` command, but there's nothing in it yet other than the boilerplate scaffolding.

+In the top menu bar, find the item with the rocket (🚀) icon, click the down arrow next to it (▼), and select the "Initial project setup" option.
+This will run the `bin/setup` command at a Terminal prompt for you (you could have, equivalently, typed that command at a Terminal prompt yourself).

+`bin/setup` is a program that we write that automates the process of getting your computer ready for you to work on a codebase.
+Usually, that involves installing any third-party libraries that the application depends upon on to your laptop, configuring the database, filling the database with some dummy data, etc. In the real world, good teams follow the practice of including a script like this in their projects so that it's drop-dead simple for a new teammate to start contributing to a codebase.
+Just download the code, `bin/setup`, and you're ready to go.

+Next, we can start the web server with the `rails server -b 0.0.0.0` command; or, in the same 🚀 menu, find the "Start the web server" option.
+To verify that everything worked, in the ▶ menu, find the "Visit live app" option.
+This will open the URL of your application in a new tab, and you should see the default "You're on Rails!" page that shows that the server started up successfully.

+Soon, we'll learn how to replace this default page with our own homepage, but for now we're going to focus on the back-end — our database.

-## The shortcut
+## The quick way to create a table

-For the impatient, here's a shortcut.
-If we wanted to create a table called "contacts" with three columns, `first_name` (string), `last_name` (string), and `date_of_birth` (date); then at a Terminal prompt (**not** within `rails console`), we would run the following command:
+Suppose we wanted to build an app called Rolodex that helps us keep track of our contacts.
+For this app, we need a table (let's call it "contacts") with three columns: first name, last name, and date of birth.

+In Rails, anything that can be automated, _is_ automated.
+Much like we used the `rails new` command to generated dozens of folders and hundreds of files of boilerplate code, we can use another command to generate the boilerplate code that goes into creating a database table.
+Here is what the command looks like:

 ```bash
 rails generate draft:model contact first_name:string last_name:string date_of_birth:date
 ```

+We need to run this command at a command prompt.
+Open a Terminal window (Tools > Terminal, or click the monitor icon in the left sidebar) and at the `~/workspace$` prompt that appears, enter the command above and press return.

 You'll see some output in the Terminal that looks something like this: